groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The configuration under VMWare is very similar to the configuration with VirtualBox.
 As shown in the screen below, the virtual machine must be configured with

-- The desired disk space - Here a value of 150 Mbytes has been used
+- The desired disk space - Here a value of 150 Gbytes has been used
 - A cdrom device - As discussed below
 - Two network cards - The first card must be configured will be used for the connection to the outside the DSAS and their configuration will be depend upon the environment in